JL710/iced-guide/src/custom_component/custom_component.md

 # Component

+> **Important Notice:** The Component Trait is deprecated, and I strongly advise against its use.
+If you are interested in creating reusable components, take a look at the [App Structure](./../app_structure/app_structure.md) section.

 Sometimes you want to create your own reusable custom components that you can reuse through your applications.
 That is where the [`Component`](https://docs.rs/iced/latest/iced/widget/trait.Component.html) trait comes in place.
 You can turn anything that implements this trait easily into an Element with the [`component`](https://docs.rs/iced/latest/iced/widget/fn.component.html) function.